 Having earned his degree in English, Steven draws inspiration as much from the world of literature as from the world of music.
 “I've always been a fan of writers from the absurdist camp like Lewis Carroll, and those who play with language like James Joyce, or the French surrealists like Cocteau.
 I'm very much influenced by the poetry of T.S.
 Elliot, especially his phrasing and the inherent rhythm of his sentences.
 Getting a feel for that is very conducive to writing song lyrics,” Steven adds.

 Nonfiction features meticulously crafted songs that are instantly memorable.
 “I try to make sure each of my songs earns its existence.
 No one owes your song a listen just because you bothered to write it,” Steven remarks.
-Select album highlights include “Anesthetic,” “You Are Your Own Undoing,” “Wide-Awake Nightmare,” and “World To Burn.”
+Select album highlights include “Anesthetic,” “You Are Your Own Undoing,” “Wide-Awake Nightmare,” "Wolves," and “World To Burn.”